💡 WiseUp! Vol. 22 — Three thousand books, custom shortcuts and TTS your Daily Review!

 What's new in Reader and Readwise

-🛜 Parsing Updates — Kryzs improved how Reader handles documents from seekingalpha.com, towardsdatascience.com, nature.com, and spectrum.ieee.org.
+🛜 Parsing Updates — Krzys improved how Reader handles posts from archive.md, archive.ph, wsj.com, faz.net, forbes.com, and ft.com.

 💬 From the Readwise group chat